Meet our Staff and Board

-Phillip has been involved with Oregon Shores in one capacity or another for 25 years.
+Phillip has been involved with Oregon Shores in one capacity or another for well over 25 years.
 He served on the board for 14 years, and during that period founded and directed the CoastWatch program, while playing other roles such as leading the board’s planning and development committee and editing the newsletter.
 He was also founding chair of the Oregon Conservation Network, a statewide consortium of environmental groups that began in 1995 continues to this day as a project of the Oregon League of Conservation Voters.
 Phillip moved to a staff role in 2005, taking on what had become a full-time job as CoastWatch director, and became executive director in 2009.
 In his earlier career he was a newspaper editor and reporter, and later a long-time freelance writer.
 He is never more content than when standing on a lonely headland, watching a storm roll in.

-Fawn Custer, Volunteer Coordinator
+Jessica Jones, Volunteer Coordinator

 Fawn’s vocation is education, and she has educated people of all ages in both formal and informal settings for more than 25 years.
+She spent eight years as CoastWatch's volunteer coordinator, before transitioning to a more tightly focused role on training CoastWatchers and citizen science participants.
 She taught for many years in the Lincoln School District, and continues to substitute on occasion; she teaches biology and chemistry, but her real specialty is marine science.
 Fawn spent 14 years as an educator at the Hatfield Marine Science Center, introducing everyone from children to seniors to the wonders of the marine world.
 While there she developed and implemented marine science and environmental science lab classes.
 She has also taught high school marine science on-line, developed an invasive species curriculum for educators and protocols for interpreters, and trained volunteer citizen scientists.
 A member of the Northwest Aquatic and Marine Educators (NAME), she has served that group as Oregon Director, President, and Treasurer.
 As a NAME leader, she began collaborating with CoastWatch on the annual Sharing the Coast Conference, which led to her coming over to the CoastWatch team.
 Fawn is a 20-year Seal Rock resident, a lifetime member of Girl Scouts, and loves traveling, camping, hiking, and learning anything related to the marine environment and sharing what she learns with others.

-Coastal Law Project Attorney
+Anuradha Sawkar, Coastal Law Project Attorney

-Allison Asbjornsen, Co-President
+Allison Asbjornsen, President